COVID-19 Vaccine Information

 Myth: COVID-19 vaccines will change my DNA

 Fact: The first COVID-19 vaccines to be approved are called RNA (mRNA) vaccines.
 According to the Centers for Disease Control (CDC), mRNA vaccines work by telling cells in the body how your immune system can fight Covid-19.
 Injecting mRNA into your body will not do anything to the DNA of your cells.
 Human cells get rid of the mRNA soon after they have finished using the instructions.

 Myth: COVID-19 vaccines cause infertility or miscarriage

-Myth: The COVID-19 vaccine was made to control the general population either through microchip tracking or "nanotransducers" in our brain.
+Myth: The COVID-19 vaccine was developed to control the general population either through microchip tracking or "nanotransducers" in our brains.

-Fact: There is no microchip in the vaccines.
-The vaccines can not track people or get your personal information.
-This myth started because Bill Gates from The Gates Foundation talked about a way to know if you got the vaccine using technology.
-This has not happened and this technology he talked about is not a microchip.
-This is not part of the development, testing or distribution of COVID-19 vaccines.
+Fact: There is no vaccine microchip, and the vaccine will not track people or gather personal information into a database.
+This myth started after comments made by Bill Gates from The Gates Foundation about a digital certificate of vaccine records.
+The technology he was referencing is not a microchip, has not been implemented in any manner and is not tied to the development, testing or distribution of COVID-19 vaccines.